 The Green Party believe in investing in our futures – in housing, in food, in jobs and in our energy security.
-The Green Party believe in holding a referendum on our membership of the EU.
 The Green Party believe that our railways – and thus our Isle of Wight ferries – could be nationalised and run by the public for the public as a service, not for maximum profits of shareholders many miles from these shores.

-Standing as your candidate to be MP for the Isle of Wight was not part of my life plan – far from it.
+Standing as your Green candidate was not part of my life plan – far from it.
 But I am tired and despondent of reading and watching the direction of our national leaders taking us further down a path into privatisation of our public services, our hospitals, our schools.